color-blocks-2

 • Implementing One Time Temporary Access Pass (TAP) for Initial Access to Email via Mobile Device

-• Please Read: The mobile device quarantine process this past few months doesn't appear to work consistently.
+• Please Read: Note: 1 time TAP for mobile ONLY works if you've implemented Intune OR MAM - not if you've implemented BOTH Intune AND MAM.
+Truly, MAM is for personal owned mobile devices; Intune is for corporate owned mobile devices - it's not bad if you're doing both, but one needs to be chosen to properly apply TAP and we feel like TAP protects from malicious actors in a signficant way. ...
+The mobile device quarantine process this past few months doesn't appear to work consistently.
 We're certain there's a reason why it isn't working, but when something is working sometimes, but not all the time, it's not a true control.
 So, the above link is a video to implementing TAP for initial access to email on a mobile device.
 Remember - the video above ONLY works if you've established Intune or MAM (app protection policies) properly.
 If doing both TAP and quarantine process - then when quarantine works, after the TAP, you may have to release acces within quarantine.
 That being said, TAP is strong enough that it would be ok to remove the quarantine process once TAP is implemented.
 If you are still only using a registration campaign, and no authentication methods specified, we do recommend hiring Seth Earby who can be reached at (813) 358-8474.

 Back to top